3 Compelling Reasons to Get Your Career Training in Victoria

 2. The Economy is Growing

-According to WorkBC, the economy of British Columbia is expected to grow by 2.2 percent per year, on average, between 2014 and 2024.** Some of the reasons for that growth include strong economies and market expansions in international trading nations like the United States, Europe, and Asia.
-And the Vancouver Island and Coast region of BC, in particular, is projected to have nearly 159,000 job openings over that period.**
+According to WorkBC, the economy of British Columbia is expected to grow by 2.2 percent per year, on average, between 2015 and 2025.** Some of the reasons for that growth include strong economies and market expansions in international trading nations like the United States, Europe, and Asia.
+And the Vancouver Island and Coast region of BC, in particular, is projected to have about 147,900 job openings over that period.**

 As BC's capital city, Victoria is a hub for the province's economic growth.
 It's a city that continues to generate plenty of opportunities for existing residents and newcomers alike.